-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Excursion in long-tail boat

-So beautiful on the skyline
+So beautiful on the horizon

-Ploufs in emerald water
+Ploufs in the emerald water

 Maya Bay, the beach neither secret nor deserted

-The last stop before the sunset is Maya Bay, aka THE Beach.
+The last stop, before the sunset, is Maya Bay, aka THE Beach.

-Update :Maya Bay, suffocated by overtourism, was closed in 2018 by the Thai authorities, to allow corals and seabed to regenerate ...
-The explosion of tourism from China, which now accounts for nearly a third of visitors to Thailand, did not help things.
-Thailand plans to reopen Maya Bay in 2021, limiting the number of people to 200 per day.
+Update 2022:Maya Bay, suffocated by overtourism, was closed in 2018 by the Thai authoritiesThe explosion of tourism from China, in particular, which now represents nearly a third of visitors to Thailand, has not helped matters.
+Thailand was planning to reopen Maya Bay in 2021, it will finally be the 1er January 2022by limiting the number of people.
 To protect ecosystems, quotas are effective, we saw it in Sipadan in Malaysia.
-Rather a good initiative, so.
-In fact, two to three months after the closure of Maya Bay, the sharks returned: "We went from 5,000 tourists to sixty sharks," sums up a Thai marine biologist, specialist of the issue, interviewed in a report for Correspondent on France 2.
-The association Ocean Quest started replanting coral "cuttings" in the area by fixing them to the glue, with success.
+So, it's a good initiative.
+By the way, two to three months after the closure of Maya Bay, the sharks came back: "We went from 5,000 tourists to about 60 sharks." sums up a Thai marine biologist, specialist of the issue, interviewed in a report for Correspondent on France 2.
+The association Ocean Quest began replanting coral "cuttings" in the area by fixing them to the glue, with success.

 When we leave, the Moon is already visible and the shaving sun gilds the cliff.
 Ultimate looks for a beautiful wooden sailboat that we cross the road ...